A unique hiking journey to two extremely beautiful but different Cycladic Islands.

 Overnight in Andros.

 Don’t forget to visit the church of Virgin Mary in Chora.
-Tradition says that a nun, Pelagia, from the nearby convent of Kechrovouni had visions of Virgin Mary revealing to her the burial place of an icon.
+Tradition says that a nun, Pelagia, from the nearby convent of Kechrovouni had visions of Virgin Mary revealed to her the burial place of an icon.
 After intensive searching, an icon was indeed found, at the spot where the Church stands today.
-Today the icon is widely believed to be the source of numerous miracles and Tinos has become the centre of a yearly pilgrimage that takes place on the 15th of August.
-Many pilgrims make their way the 800 metres from the ferry wharf to the church on their hands and knees as sign of devotion.
+Today the icon is widely believed to be the source of numerous miracles and Tinos has become the center of a yearly pilgrimage that takes place on the 15th of August.
+Many pilgrims make their way the 800 meters from the ferry wharf to the church on their hands and knees as a sign of devotion.

 Overnight in Tinos.